In its recent report, the United Nations International Children's Fund or UNICEF described the ongoing conflict in Yemen as

 What we are doing

-Muntada Aid has started a long-term food programme in 14 governorates providing the food provisions and malnutrition kits to families and hospitals who are in desperate need of help.
+Muntada Aid has started a long-term food programme in 14 governorates providing the food provisions to families and internally displaced people (IDPs) who are in desperate need of help.

 Millions of children are at the brink of starvation in Yemen.
 The UNICEF is estimates that another 30,000 children “could develop life-threatening severe acute malnutrition over the next six months.”
 There are over 2.4 million children in Yemen suffering from malnutrition.
 Many of these children are at a serious risk and need urgent support.